insideout10/silk-foursquare-plugin/README.md

  3. country

-*Note that for this to work, Silk framework needs an update which is currently under review, further details will be posted soon*
+*Note that for this to work, Silk framework needs [pull request 29](https://github.com/silk-framework/silk/pull/29)*

     <Silk>